serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

                           - '/*'
 ```

-This creates our cluster with a single instance running elasticsearch version 6 and adds a role to access it which will be used by our Appsync service which we'll create later.
+This creates a cluster with a single instance running Elasticsearch version 6, and adds a role to access it.
+This will be used by the Appsync service we're creating later.

-Let's go ahead and deploy this.
+Let's go ahead and deploy this:

 ```Shell
 $ serverless deploy
 ```

 ## 3. <a name="elasticsearch-geomappings"></a>Elasticsearch Geo Mappings

-Elasticsearch supports two types of geo data: [`geo_point` fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-point.html) which support lat/lon pairs, and `geo_shape` fields which support points, lines, circles, polygons, multi-polygons etc. To keep things simple we're going to use `geo_point` fields to create a [geo distance query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-distance-query.html) which will enable us find places by distance from a central point.
+Elasticsearch supports two types of geo data: [`geo_point` fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-point.html) which support lat/lon pairs, and `geo_shape` fields which support points, lines, circles, polygons, multi-polygons etc.

+To keep things simple, we're going to use `geo_point` fields to create a [geo distance query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-distance-query.html).
+This will enable us to find places by distance from a central point.

-In order to be able to use `geo_point` fields we need to set up a mapping in elasticsearch.
-We're going to create a lambda function to do this.
+In order to be able to use `geo_point` fields, we need to set up a mapping in elasticsearch.
+We're going to create a Lambda function to do this.

 We'll use a library I wrote just for this purpose, [elasticsearchquery](https://github.com/techjacker/elasticsearchquery).
-It allows us to specify a JSON document containing our query to be invoked against an elasticsearch deployment.
-The library takes care of [signing the requests](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) which is required in order to query AWS elasticsearch instances.
+It allows us to specify a JSON document containing our query to be invoked against an Elasticsearch deployment.
+The library takes care of [signing the requests](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html), which is required in order to query AWS Elasticsearch instances.

-In order to instruct `serverless` to install the library when it packages the lambda function we need to create a `requirements.txt` file listing our dependency.
+In order to instruct `serverless` to install the library when it packages the Lambda function, we'll need to create a `requirements.txt` file listing our dependency:

 ```ini
 # requirements.txt
 elasticsearchquery
 ```

-We also need to install the `serverless-python-requirements` plugin:
+We'll also need to install the `serverless-python-requirements` plugin:

 ```Shell
 $ npm install --dev serverless-python-requirements
 ```

-Now we're ready to create our elasticsearch mapping.
-Create a JSON document named `location_geopoint_mapping.json` containing the query needed to create our geo mapping.
+Now we're ready to create our Elasticsearch mapping.
+Create a JSON document named `location_geopoint_mapping.json` containing the query needed to create our geo mapping:

 ```JSON
 {
   "mappings": {